If money makes your brain loud, you do not need more detail. You need clarity at the right level.

 When your finances feel vague, your brain fills the gaps.

-Not because you checked and decided no, but because you never had a clear yes or no.
+Not because you checked and decided no. But because you never had a clear yes or no.

+Clarity does not force action.
 It gives you permission to decide.

 Net worth is what you own minus what you owe.
+It is not detailed, and that is the point.

-Net worth works at the right distance.
+For anxious people, more detail often means more stress.
+Net worth tracking works at the right distance.

 It gives you: